B-R-H/Particle-swarm-op/README.md

 * As a user I want to be able to be able to reset my simulation to check that the outcome is consistant.
 * As a user I want to be able to pasue the simulation so that I can observe that itteration.

+<a name="PM"></a>
+## Project mangement

+<a name="Use_Cases"></a>
+## Use cases
+In it's current state the application only asses two functions that are stored in different images.
+The first is a noisy 3D wave form to try and trap the algorthm at local maxima.
+The second is a simple 3D perabola that was used in the initial testing of the app.

+<a name="Risk"></a>
+## Risk analysis

+<a name="Design"></a>
+## Design

+<a name="Testing"></a>
+## Testing
+The base functionality of the app was built in a test driven development manner using pytest to check that the logic was firing correctly.
+[//]: # (Add images of pytest testing)

+To test the containers, as the logic was taken from the base modules, I used postman instead of an automated testing method as it allowd for quicker trobuleshoting.
+[//]: # (Add postman images)

+<a name="CI"></a>
+## CI pipline

+<a name="Conclusion"></a>
+## Conclusion
+The actual functionality of the app I am very happy with.
+The web interface shows what is going on and the algorythm achives its goal of getting an optmal value.
+It could be improved by adding functionality to add custom functions and getting a better sycronised start across the particle containers.

+The complexity of the app however meant that it took up a significant amount of time to develop and that left less time for the CI piplene and continous deployment part of the project wich lead to it being rushed.